 Switch your browser and give to charity

 Another simple way to make a difference is by switching your browser.
-There are a range of alternatives to the mainstream offerings such as Chrome, Firefox, and IE, that donate to charity every time you search, which again will cost you nothing.
+There are a range of alternatives to the mainstream offerings such as Chrome, Firefox, and Internet Explorer, that donate to charity every time you search, which again will cost you nothing.

 Everyclick is a good example.
 With this browser you set up an free account, select the charity you want to support, then start browsing as normal.
 Everyclick does require that you turn off any adblockers you may be using, as the charity money raised comes from the advertisments on the web.
-Goodsearch is another option, as is the ecologically themed Ecosia which uses the revenue you create from searches to plant trees.
+Ecosia is another great option, which uses the revenue you create from searches to plant trees.